tae898/taewoon.kim/projects/human-memory.md

 world and have new memories.
 Learning this skill can be encouraged with something like entropy maximiation objective.

-## Science and engineering of Humemai
+## Science and engineering of HumemAI

-There are a lot of science and engineering involved in the project of Humemai.
+There are a lot of science and engineering involved in the project of HumemAI.
 Therefore, I've broken it down into several stages so that we can divide and conquer.
 There is no perfect definition of “done” of each stage.
 It’s likely that all the stages are continuously and repeatedly visited and improved.